hlepp/573-summarizer/README.md

 Nutshell topic-focused multi-document extractive text summarizer

 ## Getting Started
-Run D3.cmd on condor in order to run the Nutshell text summarizer.
+Run D4.cmd on condor in order to run the Nutshell text summarizer.
-This will create the summary files in the outputs/D3/ directory, and the ROUGE results in /results/ directory.
+This will create the summary files in the `outputs/D4_devtest/` and `outputs/D4_evaltest/` directories, and the ROUGE results in /results/ directory.

-This will run the current best version of Nutshell, with the following parameters:
+This will run the D4 version of Nutshell, which has all modules (Content Selection, Information Ordering, and Content Realzation) implemented, with the following parameters:

 ```
 input_file =